What Is Generative Engine Optimization (GEO)?

 Funnel traffic

-Push conversions quickly
+Push fast conversions

 You’re only playing half the game.